Common minke whale: Conservation status

-The common minke whale is considered "Least Concern" on the IUCN Red List.
+The common minke whale is listed as least concern on the IUCN Red List.
+It is listed on Appendix I of CITES.
 In addition, the species is covered by the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MOU) and the Agreement on the Conservation of Cetaceans in the Black Sea Mediterranean Sea and Contiguous Atlantic Area (ACCOBAMS).